-15.4 Preparing for Climate Change
+15.3 Preparing for Climate Change

-While we decrease our greenhouse gas emissions through the activities discussed above, we also need to prepare for the extent of climate change that we will experience given global emission rates.
+While we decrease our greenhouse gas emissions, we also need to prepare for the extent of climate change that we will experience given global emission rates.
 City staff worked with scientists to identify and prioritize anticipated changes, such as increased rainfall intensity, and related impacts such as increased street flooding events.
 The Adaptation Strategy details actions that will increase the resilience of city-wide programs, services and infrastructure to existing and anticipated climate extremes.